LocalJoost/LocalJoost.github.io/_posts/2023-04-19-Turning-Azure-virtual-machines-on-and-off-from-a-GitHub-action.markdown

 ---
 For building Mixed Reality applications I use an Azure virtual machine, because reasons.
 The great thing about virtual machines is they can be deployed pretty easily without having to order real hardware - the *problem* with virtual machines is they can rack up quite an Azure bill when left unattended, and although my friends at Microsoft won't mind, my credit card certainly will.

-Recentely I attended a session by [Barbara Forbes](https://twitter.com/ba4bes), on [FurtureTech 2023](https://futuretech.nl/), where she showed you you could use a credential that allowed a GitHub action to login into an Azure tenant.
+Recentely I attended a session by [Barbara Forbes](https://twitter.com/ba4bes), on [FurtureTech 2023](https://futuretech.nl/), where she showed you could use a credential that allowed a GitHub action to login into an Azure tenant.
 It was actually a very tiny part of the talk, but it stuck in my mind: since I already knew you could startup and shutdown a virtual machine using the Azure Cloud Shell, I wondered: would it be possible to do that from a GitHub action as well?
 And yes indeed, you can.

 ## Getting the login credential